compas-dev/compas_fab/docs/backends/vrep.rst

 V-REP
 ******************

+.. highlight:: bash

 `V-REP <http://www.coppeliarobotics.com/>`_ is a robotic simulation tool by Coppelia Robotics with an integrated development environment and various programmable interfaces.

 In order to use it as a backend for **COMPAS FAB**, it is possible to download and install it as a normal application (see details below), but it can also be executed as a service inside a container in only a few steps with the added benefit of ensuring repeatability.

 Once you made sure `Docker`_ is running, you can download and install the V-REP container with the following commands on the command prompt::